Latin Stuff about Badgers

 Weasel Family

 animals have long, thin bodies and long tails.
-Badgers, of course, look
+Badgers (like

 very different, with their short stocky bodies, short tails and short